BIFROST: A First-Principles Model of Polarization Mode Dispersion in Optical Fiber: Calculation Data and Methods

 \section{Calculation Data and Methods}

 Our aim in this work is to model typical commercial telecommunications fiber links.
 Much of this fiber is predominantly silica-germania glass \cite{TempDependenceSiGe}, i.e. pure silica (SiO${}_2$) for the cladding, and silica doped with a small amount of germania (GeO${}_2$) for the core, so we model these materials in our work.
+(Future extensions to BIFROST may include adding additional materials.)
 The material properties of bulk silica and bulk germania have been well-studied, giving us a wealth of data to use in BIFROST.
 To specify the effects of germania doping, we use the mole percent (\%mol) (the fraction of molecules in the glass that are germania \cite{TempDependenceSiGe}) to specify the concentration, and we use a linear additive model for each of the relevant fiber properties.
 That is, for a given fiber property $Y$ which has a value $Y_\text{s}$ for pure silica and $Y_\text{g}$ for pure germania, the value we use for silica with molar fraction $m$ of germania doping is

 This kind of linear additive model has been used for nearly all of the properties we need, including the refractive index \cite{TempDependenceSiGe}, thermal expansion coefficient \cite{CTEVals, OG_PMD_Analysis}, softening temperature \cite{OG_PMD_Analysis, MiscFiberProps1}, Poisson's ratio \cite{OG_PMD_Analysis, MiscFiberProps1}, and Young's modulus \cite{TempDependenceSiGe}.
 (We also adopt such a model for the photoelastic constants.)
 This model is good when the doping concentration is small; at larger concentrations of germania, there are some corrections to a linear model, e.g. a quadratic term in the refractive index \cite{TempDependenceSiGe}.
 The values we use for pure silica and pure germania are given in Table \ref{tab:FiberProps}.